MindscapeHQ/raygun4android/README.md

 ### With Ant, other build tools, or manually

-Download the JAR and place it in a /lib folder in your project.
+(Download the JAR for the latest version)[http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22raygun4android%22] and place it in a /lib folder in your project.
 Add it to your project's classpath, then see below.

 ## Configuration & Usage